FAQs - Risk Management and Insurance

 Under the provisions of UTS157 the University's Chief Business Officer has the authority to approve the limited use of University owned, leased, or rented vehicles by non-student volunteers for official business provided that all applicable requirements of UTS157 are met (including licensing, MVR checks, driver training, and any vehicle specific requirements).
 The University's auto insurance coverages extend to operation by authorized volunteer drivers who have met the requirements of UTS157.
-The requesting department should complete the University's standard Release and Indemnification Agreement for Adults prior to the volunteer operating a University vehicle (contact the Office of Legal Affairs for assistance).
+The requesting department should complete the University's standard Release and Indemnification Agreement for Adults prior to the volunteer operating a University vehicle.
+Contact the Office of Legal Affairs for assistance.

 What should I do at the scene of an auto accident?

 If emergency assistance is needed call 911 immediately.
-Remain calm and try to be cooperative and not argumentative; remember that you are a representative of the University.
+Remain calm and try to be cooperative and not argumentative, remembering that you are a representative of the University.
 Gather as much information as possible at the scene, including but not limited to: (i) the other driver's name, phone number, and insurance information; (ii) information about other vehicles involved (year, make, license plate, and the Vehicle Identification (VIN) Number); (iii) names and phone numbers of any potential witnesses; and (iv) the facts and circumstances of the accident.
-Do not admit fault, and inform the other party that the accident will be reported to the University's insurance provider, or to the rental car company in the case of a rented vehicle.
+Do not admit fault and inform the other party that the accident will be reported to the University's insurance provider or to the rental car company in the case of a rented vehicle.
 Contact local police or law enforcement and have them complete a police report if possible (if the accident occurred on campus contact the University Police, 903.566.7300).
 If a rental car is involved notify the rental car company as soon as possible.